 - Pride and Prejudice by Jane Austen

-The theme of war has been explored in literature since ancient times.
-The literary woks utilizing this theme may either glorify or criticize the idea of war.
-Most recent literary works portray war as a curse for humanity due to the suffering it inflicts.
-Some famous examples are:
+The theme of war has been explored in literature since ancient times. literary woks utilizing this theme may either glorify or criticize the idea of war.
+Most recent literary works portray war as a curse for humanity, due to the suffering it inflicts.
+Some famous examples include:

 - Iliad and Odyssey by Homer